jonathan90125/Self-reconfigurable-Robot/readme.md

 ## PHASE 1

+This is the project I did for the "College Students Innovation and Entrepreneurship Competition" in china.
+And it was certificated as a province level project int the competition.

 ### Background

 Modular self-reconfigurable robots (MSRR) are robots that consist of many relatively simple individual robots which can cooperate together by changing their configuration according to different tasks.
 Many researches as shown below about this topic have been done in recent years, trying to achieve a practical robotic structure.